 Getting the right staff with the right competencies and behaviours into a firm is crucial.
 Getting the wrong staff – and having to dismiss – typically costs three times the person’s first year salary.
 Recruitment and selection is a key management activity.
 Getting it right is a science.

 TimelessTime consultants have successfully recruited well over 1,000 staff spanning the levels from director to shop-floor.
-Here are some of the issues we will engage with.
+Here are some of the issues we will engage with when we work with you.

 There are four parts to recruitment: analysis, search, selection and induction.
 Few managers embrace all four.
 Most focus on search.
 The result is often the wrong person in the wrong job.
 Recruitment and selection needs all four to be effective.